great-expectations/great_expectations/docs/docusaurus/docs/core/define_expectations/organize_expectation_suites.md

 5. Add the Expectation to the Expectation Suite.

-   An Expectation Suite's `add_expectation(...)` method takes in an instance of an Expectation and adds it to the Expectation Suite's configuraton:
+   An Expectation Suite's `add_expectation(...)` method takes in an instance of an Expectation and adds it to the Expectation Suite's configuration:

    ```python title="Python input" name="docs/docusaurus/docs/core/define_expectations/_examples/organize_expectations_into_suites.py - add an Expectation in a variable to an Expectation Suite"
    ```